ThomasRohde/jArchi-CreateDialog/README.md

 After placing the files in the proper directories, please verify the `load()` statements in `CreateEclipseForm.js`.

-To use the library for the first time, open `jArchi Dialogs.archimate` in Archi, and continue reading the documentation for CreateDialog there!
+To use the library for the first time, open `jArchi Dialogs.archimate` in Archi and follow the instructions there.
+You will learn how to use the createDialog function and its parameters, how to design your dialog layout and content, how to add event handlers and validations, how to access and manipulate your Archi models from within your dialogs, and much more.
 # Introduction to the CreateDialog library #
 ![Introduction to the CreateDialog library](https://github.com/ThomasRohde/jArchi-CreateDialog/blob/main/images/Introduction%20to%20the%20CreateDialog%20library.png)
 The CreateDialog library, creates dialogs in script from simple JavaScript object literals.